-All pupils will understand our approach and are clear about the part they can play to prevent bullying, including when they find themselves as bystanders.
-It is the responsibility of all pupils to show openmindedness, respect and kindness for others at all times.
+All pupils will understand our approach and are clear about the part they can play in preventing bullying, including when they find themselves as bystanders who need to 'Stand Up and Speak Out!'
 They will commit to understanding what constitutes bullying and learn how to not bully others.
 Our pupils will learn the skills needed to deal with bullying should it occur.
 Pupils will take responsibility for their actions and know that using any prejudice based language is unacceptable.
-Following the current rise in cyber-bullying, pupils will show responsibility in using and communicating with others using devices such as mobile phones and gaming sites.
-Our pupils show an active involvement in anti-bullying initiatives and class discussions.

-UPDATED March 2021

-REVIEW ANNUALLY
+UPDATED May 2023 REVIEW ANNUALLY